buccaneerai/note-window-consumer/performance/2023-05-01/SoreThroat/e.md

 - Amoxicillin

 #### Assessment & Plan
-- Sore throat and swollen neck: Continue amoxicillin; Monitor and address during follow-up if persistent
-- Rash and stomach pain: Investigate further; Consider additional tests and treatment if needed
-- Possible mono: Perform tests to confirm or rule out diagnosis
+- Possible strep throat or mono: Perform additional tests to determine the cause of the symptoms
+- Dehydration: Encourage patient to drink more fluids